Frank Park: 1924 election defeat

 Park faced another contested election in 1924.
 On July 19, 1923 a front-page article in the Early County News reported that a mass meeting of Tift County voters had taken place, with the express purpose of placing the name of Judge Raleigh Eve in nomination for the Second Congressional District, to replace Frank Park.
 Eve was the presiding judge of the Tift Judicial Circuit, and a former judicial colleague of Park.
 The paper reported that "The auditorium was packed and enthusiasm marked the reception of five or six speeches preceding the formal nomination.
 The nomination was unanimous."
-Nonetheless, it was Park's previous challenger, Edward E. Cox who proved Park's undoing, defeating him in the Democratic primary of September 10, 1924.
+Nonetheless, it was Park's previous challenger, E. E. Cox who proved Park's undoing, defeating him in the Democratic primary of September 10, 1924.
 Out of roughly 13,000 votes cast, Park lost decisively by a margin of nearly 3,000 vote.
 Once in office, Cox was re-elected thirteen times.
 In all, Cox served from March 4, 1925, until his death in 1952.